All Episodes

 We are going to, and just to reply very briefly, oddly enough, this relates to the book I have coming out, which I really ought to mention when I'm on the air.

-Yeah, please do, go ahead.
+Yeah, please do.

-It's a whole, a whole new way of looking at this experience and all of those of us who have had childhood experiences, it's a chance to integrate those experiences in, into our whole The whole structure of our lives, I mean childhood encounter experience.
+And all of those of us who have had childhood experiences, it's a chance to integrate those experiences into the whole structure of our lives.

 With regard to what's going to happen, actually happen in nature, I think that the important thing is that we're going to have to face that the human population has already grown so substantially that we are going to have an incredibly profound effect on nature over the next few years.

-Nature is going to either have to become a managed system, or it's going to go out of control.
+Nature is going to either have to become a managed system or it's going to go out of control.

 That is flat.